|

 coercing the defendant into giving

-him the $200 being held in
+him the $200 being

-after the defendant was called down to the
+escrow.
+Shortly thereafter the defendant was called down to the

 District

-Attorney’s office and the defendant stated these
+the defendant stated these

 facts to the District Attorney and demanded to be